How long to improve credit score?

-If you are like most individuals, waiting around for a credit score to make its way up from a bad to an excellent standing can be tough.
-The truth is, improving your credit score takes time, and to get back on track takes diligence and dedication.
+Improving your credit score can be difficult.
+The truth is, improving your credit score takes time, and getting back on track takes diligence and dedication.

 How to read a credit report

 Credit scores range from 350 to 850.
 Typically, any score between 350 to 600 is considered low to fair.
-650 to 850 are good to excellent.
+Credit scores between 650 to 850 are considered good to excellent.
 For the most part, credit reports that reflect negative scores, fraudulent accounts, delinquencies, charge-offs, collection accounts, and a high credit card balance typically lowers a credit score.

 Carefully review your reports from each credit bureau to identify any discrepancies.

 - Perfect credit score: 850

 - Excellent rating: 740-849

 What is the quickest way to improve a credit score?